JYyangming02/Convolutional-Recurrent-Architectures/README.md

 ### Observation: Style Label Imbalance

-During experimentation, we observed that the style classification task suffers from significant class imbalance.
-Certain art styles (e.g., Impressionism, Realism) have a large number of samples, while others (e.g., Suprematism, Symbolism) are severely underrepresented.
-This imbalance may affect model performance and generalization, particularly for rare classes.
+During my experiments, I noticed that the style classification task is significantly imbalanced.
+Some styles, such as Impressionism and Realism, are heavily represented in the dataset, while others like Suprematism or Symbolism appear far less frequently.
+This imbalance can negatively impact the model’s ability to generalize, especially for underrepresented styles.

 ---